Skip to content

 Django Extension

-You can manually append at the bottom of your django project's settings.py the following code:
+You can manually append at the very bottom of your django project's settings.py the following code:

 # HERE STARTS DYNACONF EXTENSION LOAD (Keep at the very bottom of settings.py)